Partially Observable Szilard Engines: Optimal data representations balance between cost and gain

 The three-state solution right after the phase transition is thus relatively more costly for $c=0.2$ than for $c=1$, but it also contains relatively more relevant information.
 This explains why the gap at the phase transition is larger.

-For the geometry with $c=0.2$, the deterministic two-state memory falls just below the gap (triangle, Fig. \ref{c02}).
-The difference between optimal memories and the deterministic, parametrically optimized, $K$-state memories of Sec. \ref{WE-mems} is less pronounced for $c=0.2$, compared to $c=1$, because the certain regions dominate more.
+For the geometry with $c=0.2$, the deterministic two-state memory falls just below the gap (triangle, figure \ref{c02}).
+The difference between optimal memories and the deterministic, parametrically optimized, $K$-state memories of section \ref{WE-mems} is less pronounced for $c=0.2$, compared to $c=1$, because the certain regions dominate more.
 These effects are even stronger for smaller tilts, as the dominance of the certain regions increases.
-The relative contribution to $I_{\rm rel}^{\rm max}(c)$ from the certain regions is $I_{\rm rel}^{\rm cer} / I_{\rm rel}^{\rm max} = (1 - c) / (1 - c/ \ln(4))$, plotted as a function of their combined size, $1-c$, in Fig. \ref{rel-cont-cert} (detailed calculation in App. \ref{App:rel_certain}).
+The relative contribution to $I_{\rm rel}^{\rm max}(c)$ from the certain regions is $I_{\rm rel}^{\rm cer} / I_{\rm rel}^{\rm max} = (1 - c) / [1 - c/ \ln(4)]$, plotted as a function of their combined size, $1-c$, in figure \ref{rel-cont-cert} (detailed calculation in appendix \ref{App:rel_certain}).